BucoTEC/Quiz/README.md

 leveraging EF Core with a PostgreSQL driver.
 In development mode, it automatically applies the initial migration.

+## CI-CD

+The repository at its current state is not configured to deploy to cretin infrastructure but it contains a build and test pipeline ( builds the dotnet application and runs the unit tests ) that triggers on creation of pull request and merge to give basic continues integration advantages to the application

 ## Containerization

 The application is containerized for ease of cross-platform deployment and